Story Highlights• Control of all provinces in Iraq to be turned over by November, source says

-The additional troops will be sent to Iraq in phases, officials said.
 The first deployments would begin by the end of January, a U.S. official said.

 Supporters say more troops are needed to stave off a U.S. defeat in the nearly four-year-old war, which has cost more than $400 billion and the lives of more than 3,000 U.S. troops.
 (Watch how the war's costs are mounting )

 "This is a commander-in-chief who has decided not to fail in Iraq," Rep. Mike Pence, R-Indiana, a member of the House Foreign Affairs Committee, said after a meeting at the White House.
 "I found his arguments and his strategies persuasive."

 The general public appears less convinced, as recent polls show little support for sending more troops.

 Even supporters of a troop increase are unlikely to be satisfied, as some advocates have said as many as 35,000 more U.S. troops would be needed to be effective.

 Several U.S. senators on Tuesday voiced their opposition to sending more troops to Iraq.
 Sen. Ted Kennedy, D-Massachusetts, proposed a bill requiring congressional approval for any increase in troops.
 (Full story)